exozet/behat-utils/README.md

 ### JsonApiSteps

-The `JsonApiSteps` are helpful for
+The `JsonApiSteps` are helpful for testing json apis.

 ## LICENSE